digitaldelinquent/homelab/README.md

 - Watchtower: Watches for updates of the images used by the below services.
 - Caddy: Used as a reverse proxy for all the services with an HTTP interface.
-- Netbird: Used for remote access into the homelab network.
+- Tailscale: Used for remote access into the homelab network.
 - CloudFlare Tunnels: To make certain sites accessible to the internet.
 - Pi-Hole: Used for Ad-Blocking and a local DNS.
 - Syncthing: Used to sync files across devices and backup files.